junxit/us-congress-bills-113/metadata.md

 - 2013-05-23 — Introduced in House
 - 2013-05-23 — Introduced in House
 - 2013-05-23 — Referred to the House Committee on Financial Services.
+- 2013-06-12 — Considered under suspension of the rules. (consideration: CR H3299-3301)
+- 2013-06-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2167.
+- 2013-06-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-06-12 — Mr. Hensarling moved to suspend the rules and pass the bill.
+- 2013-06-12 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3300)
+- 2013-06-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3300)